jakecoffman/game-of-life/README.md

 game-of-life
 ============

-Ruby implementation of Game of Life with Sinatra
+Ruby implementation of Game of Life with Sinatra.